samg/scottish-ruby-2014-notes/nonviolent-communication.md

 COMMON MISTAKES

-* I feel like you ignore my opinions (doesn't describe feelings.  could say "I think")
+* "I feel like you ignore my opinions" (doesn't describe feelings.  could say "I think")

-Negative Message => \
+Negative message from other leads to several possibilities
 1. Blame yourself
 2. Blame others/Lash out ("You make me so angry")
 3. Sense your own feelings & needs (this is the good one)